-ING Otwarty Fundusz Emerytalny held a total of 48,010,027 of the Company's shares constituting 12.3% of the Company's share capital and representing 12.3% of the total number of votes at the General Shareholders' Meeting.
-The number of the Company's shares held by ING Otwarty Fundusz Emerytalny has not changed since December 31, 2009.
+ING Otwarty Fundusz Emerytalny held a total of 48,010,027 of the Company's shares constituting 12.33% of the Company's share capital and representing 12.33% of the total number of votes at the General Shareholders' Meeting.
+The

+Company has received no information concerning changes in the number of shares held by ING Otwarty Fundusz Emerytalny since 31 December, 2009.